Skip to Content

 Overview

-The Cobequid Trail is an 18-kilometre network of walking and cycling trails in central Colchester County, at the head of the Bay of Fundy.
+The Cobequid Trail is an 18-kilometre network of walking and cycling trails in central Colchester County, at the head of Cobequid Bay and the Bay of Fundy.
 Explore woodland paths and shaded brooks.
-Follow the rail trail through farmland and Acadian dykelands beside the tidal Salmon River and watch the tidal bore when it arrives twice daily.
-Discover We’kwampekitk (the Mi’kmaq name for the Truro area), which means “the bay runs far up”.
+Follow the rail trail through farmland and Acadian dikelands beside the tidal Salmon River and watch the tidal bore arrive twice daily.
+Discover We’kwampekitk, the Mi’kmaq name for the Truro area, which means “where the bay runs far up”.
+Great for bicycling, long distance running, leisurely walks and wildlife viewing, this trail has numerous trailheads, rest areas with benches and picnic tables, and scenic viewpoints.

 • Old Barns trailhead, 919 Shore Road, Old Barns